What It Takes To Become a Hostage Negotiator

 Sometimes when people become distraught or dangerous criminals get cornered, they create situations where they can threaten harm to others in order to save themselves.
 Bank robberies, barricaded suspects, and hijackings can all give rise to crises that require special skills and tactics to bring to peaceful resolution.
 And that's where the job of a hostage negotiator comes in.

 Often part of SWAT team call-outs, police hostage negotiators respond to crisis situations where hostages have been taken or where suicidal or dangerous individuals have barricaded themselves in and refuse to give themselves up.

 Their role is to speak with the subjects involved and convince them to turn themselves in peacefully, without hurting themselves or others.
 Though typically called hostage negotiators, the more appropriate term is crisis negotiation since negotiators work with people in all sorts of tumultuous situations.

-Crisis negotiators use communications skills and their knowledge of psychology to identify who is in charge or in control during hostage or crisis situations, engage in dialogue, gauge the state of mind of the subjects involved and relay crucial information to other on-scene officers.
+Crisis negotiators use communication skills and their knowledge of psychology to identify who is in charge or in control during hostage or crisis situation, engage in dialogue, gauge the state of mind of the subjects involved and relay crucial information to other on-scene officers.